MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/drillthrough-drilldown-subreports-nested-data-regions.md

  D. Drilldown action

  All of these have commonalities, but they serve different purposes and have different features.
 Two of them, drillthrough reports and subreports, are actually separate reports. *Nested* is a way to describe adding a hierarchical structure to a report.
-In paginated reports, you can drillthrough reports down to four (4) levels of child reports.
-For example, you can drillthrough from Report A -> Report B -> Report C.   *Drilldown* is an action you can apply to any report item to hide and show other report items.
+In paginated reports, you can drill through reports down to four (4) levels of child reports.
+For example, you can drill through from Report A -> Report B -> Report C.   *Drilldown* is an action you can apply to any report item to hide and show other report items.
 They all are ways that you can organize and display data to help your users understand your report better.

 ##  <a name="SummaryCharacteristics"></a> Summary of Characteristics
  This table summarizes these different traits.
 Details are in separate sections later in this topic.
 Drilldown isn't included in these comparisons because you can apply its showing and hiding action to any report item.